Why Does My Dog Sleep On My Pillow With Me? – Adorable!

 The Side Sleeper

 This dog lays flat on its side, with one of its paws over its belly.
 He keeps his muzzle pointed straight ahead while sleeping.
-This dog doesn’t mind the occasional kicking from other dogs because he’s sleeping comfortably.
+This dog doesn’t mind the occasional kicking from other dogs because he’s resting comfortably.

 Do You Need To Make Your Dog Sleep With You In Bed?